panaversity/learn-cloud-native-modern-ai-python/-01_prologue/readme.md

 [How do you know someone is very smart?
 Here are 15 'subtle signs' people notice](https://www.upworthy.com/how-do-you-know-someone-is-very-smart-here-are-15-subtle-signs-people-notice)

-## AI and Cloud-Native Developer Qualities and Skills
+## Applied Generative AI and Cloud-Native Developer Qualities and Skills

-An AI and cloud-native developer possesses a unique blend of skills and qualities that enable them to create, deploy, and manage intelligent applications within cloud environments.
+An Applied GenAI and cloud-native developer possesses a unique blend of skills and qualities that enable them to create, deploy, and manage intelligent applications within cloud environments.
 Here are the key qualities and skills such a developer should have:

 ### Technical Skills